 Responsible for Government policy on schools in England, children, young people, families, education and training for 16 to 19 year olds, school standards and teacher training.

-Responsible for Government policy on energy and climate change.
+Responsible for Government policy on business, industrial strategy, science, innovation, energy, and climate change.

 Responsible for Government policy on the natural environment, food, farming, fisheries, animal health and welfare, rural communities and environmental protection.

 Department of Health http://www.dh.gov.uk/ Tel: 020 7210 4850

 Responsible for Government policy on Health and provides strategic leadership for public health, the NHS and social care in England.